Celina Leão: Political career

 In February 2016, after Cristovam Buarque and José Reguffe decided to leave the Democratic Labour Party she also left the political party.
 A month later, she decided to join the Popular Socialist Party, where she stayed until she decided to left in March 2018.
 Soon after, she joined the Progressistas (PP), after being invited to run for federal deputy.

 Controversies

 In March 2017, the Court of Justice of the Federal District and Territories received a complaint from the Public Ministry and decided to turn Celina and five other district deputies defendants for passive corruption, as part of the so-called Operation Drácon.
 According to investigations, in 2015, the defendants asked for bribes from companies providing ICU services in the public network of the state.
 The state deputy appealed to the Superior Court of Justice (STJ) in an attempt to annul the process, claiming that the evidence had been obtained illegally because it had been recorded on the complainant's cell phone.
-The Superior Court of Justice denied the appeal.
+The Superior Court of Justice rejected the appeal.